David Ruggerio: Biography

+David Ruggerio was born on June 26, 1962, as Sabatino Antonino Gambino, son of Saverio Erasmo Gambino, a Sicilian-born cousin of Carlo Gambino.

 His rise to fame began as the chef at the legendary New York eatery, La Caravelle at age twenty-five.
 At the same time, Ruggerio was a part of the crew of Gambino capo Carmine Lombardozzi, known as the "King of Wall Street" for his stock pump and dump schemes.
 Lombardozzi had a rule that all his crew had to take legitimate day jobs to deter suspicion from law enforcement, which led to Ruggerio taking a job in the kitchen at La Caravelle, then one of the top French restaurants in the city.

 He went on to take command of Pierre Cardin's New York outpost of Maxim's de Paris where he garnered three stars from the New York Times.
 He then took his talents to the iconic Park Avenue restaurant, Le Chantilly.
 Here he gained national acclaim by again receiving three stars from the New York Times and being lauded over in an article by legendary writer Gael Greene entitled "Miracle on 57th Street".

 In a 2022 Vanity Fair interview, Ruggerio claimed that from an early age, he was an active member of the Gambino crime family, taking part in various crimes such as extortion, loan-sharking, truck hijacking, bookmaking, heroin dealing, and murder.
 Ruggerio said that in March 1978, he helped Onorato torture and murder a 56-year-old Genovese and Colombo associate named Pasquale 'Paddy Mac' Macchirole at a tire repair garage in Yonkers, New York.
 They left Macchirole's corpse in a car trunk in Brooklyn.
 Contemporary reporting confirms that police found Macchirole's body in March 1978.
 "The body of a reputed organized-crime figure, once accused of extorting money from a prominent Queens nightclub owner who was later murdered, was found stuffed in the trunk of a rented car early yesterday in the Canarsie section of Brooklyn."
 March 24, 1978 NYT.